syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Data-Binding.md

 ## Data-Binding with XML

 An XML file can also be used as the ItemsSource for the Step Progress Bar control.
-The following example illustrates this.
+The following example shows this.

 1. Create an XML file with the following information and name it Data.xml.